In the United States, Myopia has Increased

 Patients are carefully monitored by Dr. Zlatin and reviewed every 6-12 months to assess the efficacy of the chosen treatment modality.

-Because we stay on the forefront of the latest research, you can be sure that The Myopia Management Center At Eye Q Optometrist is maximizing the chances of your child’s success.
+Because we stay on the forefront of the latest research, you can be sure that Eye Q Optometrist is maximizing the chances of your child’s success.

 Patients We Typically Work With At Our New York City Myopia Control Center